-Private Purpose Trust Funds - These funds are used to account for trust arrangements in which principal and income benefits annual third party awards and scholarships for students.
-Established criteria govern the use of the funds and members of the District or representatives of the donors may serve on committees to determine who benefits.
+Private Purpose Trust Funds - These funds are used to account for trust arrangements in which scholarship benefits are provided for students and in which net position-restrictedpermanent principals are held in perpetuity, and income generated is used for annual thirdparty awards and scholarships for students.
+Established criteria govern the use of the funds.
+Members of the District or representatives of the donors may serve on committees to determine who benefits.